seankross/seankross.github.io/_Rmd/2019-01-08-The-Front-Lines-of-Teaching-Data-Science.Rmd

 > Short version: [Philip Guo](https://twitter.com/pgbovine) and I wrote [a paper](https://seankross.com/chi-2019/) about challenges facing data science instructors for the 2019 CHI conference.
+The paper won a Best Paper Honorable Mention award (top 5% of papers).

 Last year I had the privilege of talking to twenty data scientists who also teach their craft in a variety of settings: big and small courses, online